Black Sunday (1937): Restraint vs. militancy

+The renewal of Arab violence in October 1937 led to changes in tactics by the Zionists.
+In July 1938 alone two such Irgun bombs planted in Haifa’s central market accounted for 74 Arab dead and 129 wounded, leading to a generalized cycle of reprisal between the two groups.

 The mainstream Zionist approach to the insurgency, set forth by David Ben-Gurion, was to avoid reprisal and rather prioritize the strengthening of defenses in Jewish areas, a policy of Havlagah (lit.
 Restraint).
 Notrim and Jewish supernumeraries had however been active after having been recruited by the British army to help repress the Arab revolt.

 A militant form of Zionism, constituting a paramilitary organization calling itself Irgun soon broke ranks with the Haganah over the issue of restraint.
 It was dominated by activists who had originally identified with Ze'ev Jabotinsky’s Betar movement, which had been founded in 1923, and eventually evolved into the core of Zionist Revisionism.
 Jabotinsky himself initially advised a diplomatic approach and held reservations about recourse to measures of retaliation.
 The Irgun, adopted a policy change from passive defense to active aggression, and considered terrorism against Palestinians a form of deterrence against Arab attacks.
 The active defense tactic adopted consisted of 4 kinds of assault: (a) assassinations (b) shooting fellahin or urban Arabs (c) ambushes of transport vehicles carrying Arabs and (d) outright terrorist assaults on densely populated Arab areas Some of these practices were not new: on 20 April 1936, 2 Palestinians had been murdered while tending a banana grove, and on 20 April, pedestrians in Tel Aviv and Jerusalem were subject to attacks where guns and hand-grenades were used.
 In March 1937 right-wing Zionists had thrown a bomb into a coffee house frequented by Arabs in Tel Aviv.
 Throughout the three years of the revolt, the revisionist group mounted some 60 acts of terrorism against Palestinian targets.